-Red chile ristras can be found throughout the Land of Enchantment as decoration.
+You'll see red chile ristras throughout New Mexico used as decoration.
 They're often hung on front porches and portals as a cheerful welcome.
 They can also be hung in kitchens, where the chiles can be used as needed or kept for many years as a dried decoration.
 Buy one for yourself to hang on your porch or in your kitchen; they're an iconic souvenir of a trip to New Mexico.

-Chiles are part of the Capsicum genus in the nightshade family of plants.
-Other nightshades include tomatoes, eggplant, and potatoes.
-Chiles are a type of pepper, hence the term "chili pepper."
-They are not related to black pepper, but they are related to other peppers, which can range from sweet bell peppers, jalapenos, and spicy habaneros.
+Chilies are part of the Capsicum genus in the nightshade family of plants.
+Other nightshades are tomatoes, eggplant, and potatoes.
+Chilies are a type of pepper, hence the term "chili pepper."
+They are not related to black pepper, but they are related to other peppers, which include sweet bell peppers, jalapenos, and spicy habaneros.